thirtythreeforty/neolink/crates/pushnoti/README.md

 ---

-On andriod the details are little harder for me to extract (ios here).
+On android the details are little harder for me to extract (ios here).
 By extracting the apk with apktook I found the following:

 ```xml